VEGLOhouetchenouGABIN/real-discount-udemy-coupon-code-scraper-in-real-time/README.md

 # real-discount-udemy-coupon-code-scraper-in-real-time
 real discount udemy coupon code scraper in real time

-## Deploy streamlit app on render.com free version with selenium integration

-## The project description

-## Real-Time Udemy Course Discounts Scraper and Dashboard
+### **Real-Time Udemy Course Discounts Scraper Dashboard**

-## Project Description:
-#### I developed a comprehensive web scraping and data visualization project focusing on fetching real-time Udemy course discounts from a popular coupon website and presenting the data in an interactive dashboard.
-The project is built using Python and several libraries including Streamlit for the dashboard interface, Selenium for web scraping, Pandas for data manipulation, and Plotly Express for data visualization.

-## Key Features:

-#### Web Scraping: Utilized Selenium to scrape Udemy course discounts in real-time from a specific website.
-#### Data Visualization: Presented the scraped data using Plotly Express to create interactive charts and graphs.
-#### Dynamic Dashboard: Created a Streamlit dashboard allowing users to filter course discounts based on various criteria such as category, provider, duration, rating, language, and more.
-#### Coupon Code Application: Provided functionality for users to apply coupon codes directly from the dashboard.
-#### Automatic Data Update: Implemented automatic data update functionality to continuously scrape for new discounts at regular intervals.

-## Technologies Used:

-#### Python
-#### Streamlit
-#### Selenium
-#### Pandas
-#### Plotly Express

-## Benefits:

-#### Enables users to quickly find and apply Udemy course discounts in real-time.
-#### Offers a user-friendly dashboard interface with interactive filtering options.
-#### Provides automatic updates to ensure users have access to the latest discounts without manual intervention.
-## Project Status:
-#### The project is fully functional and deployed, continuously scraping for new discounts and providing an intuitive dashboard interface for users to explore and apply coupon codes.
-Find out deployed versions of the project on this link : https://real-discount-udemy-coupon-code-news-available-kxofd6jkqqwtovx.streamlit.app

-## Looking for:
-#### Opportunities to collaborate on similar projects, customize the dashboard for specific needs, or provide ongoing maintenance and support.

-# APPLICATION VIEW
+### **Overview**
+This dashboard provides real-time updates on Udemy course discounts scraped from the Real Discount website.
+It utilizes Selenium to scrape coupon data and Streamlit for dashboard visualization.
+Users can filter courses based on various criteria, view statistics, and apply coupon codes directly from the dashboard.

 ![General statics on courses original price with discount](real-discount-1.png)